Price: Free to join for BOTH students and instructors.

 Understand that many instructors who put out courses there aren’t really all that different from you.
 They are also just knowledgeable individuals in their fields.

-In my business, which is online marketing, the people who make it far are those who can combine their passion with a popular topic.
+In my business, which is online marketing (Learn how to get started here), the people who make it far are those who can combine their passion with a popular topic.
 Not having one or the other is going to make it very difficult to succeed.

 I have read a number of blogs which did not say the best things about this organization (most review are good though), and while issues with customer support was one of the main ones, the other was that the system is set up to reward the company itself and those who price their courses at a low level.